kimb/prometheus-grafana-docker-rpi/README.md

 ## Options

+You can set the following ansible variables for this role to alter its results:

+* `scrape_configs` Prometheus config where to obtain data (default: config to scrape local node_exporter)
-* `docker_install` set to false to assume docker is already installed.
+* `docker_install` assume docker is already installed (default: false)
+* `docker_pull` set to "always" to update container images (default: "policy", which won't pull updates)
 * `prometheus_grafana_dir` to set where docker-compose.yml is installed.
-  Defaults to $HOME/prometheus_grafana
+  (default: $HOME/prometheus_grafana)
-* `grafana_anonymous` should access to grafana without login be permitted
+* `grafana_anonymous` should access to grafana without login be permitted (
+  default: false)
+* `grafana_anonymous_edit` should anonymous users be permitted to modify dashboards (default: false)
 * `grafana_admin_password` to automatically set admin password

+## Security

+* Grafana and Prometheus containers don't support execution using an arbitrary user id.
+But as the docker socket isn't bind-mounted into these containers, they should be isolated from the main system.
+* To monitor for image updates, consider installing a monitoring tool like https://crazymax.dev/diun/ and when updates are published re-running your playbook with `docker_pull: "always"`.

 ## Testing locally (for development)